tsivxrev/tiktok-share-bot/README.md

 ## Usage

-Send me the URL to the TikTok video
+Send me URL to the TikTok video for continue.